BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Design

 \subsection{Key data structure: resource-aware prefix tree}

-Requests in \sys{} are organized based on a prefix tree, which is implemented following the Trie Tree~\cite{zheng2024sglangefficientexecutionstructured}.
-Each leaf node in this tree represents an actual request while each internal node is a segment of the prefix shared by all its descendants.
+Determining the optimal scheduling order requires a proper abstraction that can capture both shared prefixes and resource demands of all requests.
+Inspired by the Trie Tree data structure in \textit{RadixAttention}~\cite{zheng2024sglangefficientexecutionstructured}, \sys{} organizes all requests within a \textit{resource-aware prefix tree}, where each leaf node represents an actual request and each internal node is a segment of the prefix shared by all its descendants.
 Therefore, a path from the root node to the leaf node represents the longest shared prefix of this request.
-By walking through this prefix tree in a DFS order, we can obtain a request sequence that maximizes the \psr{}.
-However, this will neglect diverse resource demands across requests and miss the opportunity for resource overlapping.
-Conversely, if we randomly pick up requests from the tree, we can achieve an expected resource demand balance across requests for overlapping but sacrifice the benefit of prefix sharing.
+By traversing this prefix tree in a DFS order, each internal node (i.e., shared prompt segment) is visited with the shortest reuse distance, which gives a request sequence that maximizes the \psr{}~\cite{zheng2024sglangefficientexecutionstructured}.
+However, such naive DFS ordering neglects diverse resource demands across requests and misses the opportunity for resource overlapping.

-To address this problem, we enhance the prefix tree with resource usage information for each node, making it a resource-aware prefix tree.
-At a high level, we calculate a metric called \textit{compute density} for each node, representing its compute and memory usage.
-Nodes with higher metrics correspond to compute-intensive requests, while lower metrics indicate memory-intensive ones.
-With this, we can sort the prefix tree, i.e., compute-intensive requests on the left-hand side and memory-intensive requests on the right-hand side.
-The sorted prefix tree enables an efficient search for a request order that overlaps distinct resource demands while maximizing prefix sharing.